 - 1. ALRM LOSW: Either HDSL loop lost sync - 2.
 ALRM LLOS: Loss of HLU DSX-1 input signal - 3.
 ALRM RLOS: Loss of HRU DSX-1 input signal - 4.
 ALRM TLOS: A user option that causes the loss of the HRU DS1 input from the CI to initiate a logic loopback in the HRU. - 5.
 ALRM H1ES: HDSL loop 1 has exceeded the 24-hour user-selected Errored Seconds CRC threshold.
 If both H1ES and H2ES occur, only H1ES is displayed on the front panel. - 6.
 ALRM H2ES: HDSL loop 2 has exceeded the 24-hour user-selected Errored Seconds CRC threshold.
 If both H1ES and H2ES occur, only H1ES is displayed on the front panel. - 7.
-ALRM DS1: The total number of bipolar violations (BPV), at either the HLU or the HRU DS1 inputs, have exceeded the 24-hour user-selected threshold. - 8.
-ALRM MAL1: The margin on HDSL loop 1 has dropped below the minimum threshold value set by the RS-232 terminal Margin Alarm Threshold; as described in Section 5. - 9.
+ALRM DS1: The total number of bipolar violations (BPV), at either the HLU or the HRU DS1 inputs, have exceeded the 24-hour user-selected threshold.

+- 8. ALRM MAL1: The margin on HDSL loop 1 has dropped below the minimum threshold value set by the RS-232 terminal Margin Alarm Threshold; as described in Section 5. - 9.
 ALRM MAL2: The margin on HDSL loop 2 has dropped below the minimum threshold value set by the RS-232 terminal Margin Alarm Threshold; as described in Section 5.

-4.02 Pin H, MNRALM, remains at +5V for the duration of the alarm condition.
-If the Wescom 1184 Alarm Card is installed in the shelf, its LOS LED lights for every MNRALM.
-The HLU-319's Status LED flashes red for the duration of a minor alarm condition.
-Alarms 4 and 5 can be inhibited by selecting "None" for the ESAL system option (see Section 5 for System Settings information).
-The MAL(X) alarm can be DISabled by setting the margin alarm threshold to 0.
-The minor alarm can be retired by executing the Alarm CutOff (ACO) option.
+4.02 The HLU-431-List 1D STATUS LED flashes RED for the duration of a minor alarm condition.
+Alarms 5 & 6 can be inhibited by selecting NONE for the Errored Seconds Alarm (ESAL) system option.
+See Section 16.03, for System Settings information.
+The MAL(2) alarm can be disabled by setting the margin alarm threshold to 0.
+A Minor Alarm can be retired by executing the Alarm Cut Off (ACO) option.
 This is accomplished by pressing the SEL button on the front panel.
-This turns the alarm off and replaces the ALRM message with the ACO message.
-However, the second part of the ALRM message, which defines the cause of the alarm, remains.
+This turns the alarm off and replaces the "ALRM" message with the The second part of the "ALRM" "ACO" message. message, which defines the cause of the alarm, remains.
 Both messages remain until the alarm condition clears or another alarm occurs.
-Disabling the ALM also retires an ACO condition.